alexphiev/the_explorer_backend/supabase/README.md

 ## Managing Migrations

-1. **Create a New Migration:** To create a new migration file, run `supabase db new <migration_name>`.
+1. **Create a New Migration:** To create a new migration file, run `supabase migration new <migration_name>`.
 This will generate a new SQL file in the `supabase/migrations` directory where you can define your schema changes.

-2. **Apply Migrations:** To apply migrations to your local database, use `supabase db commit`.
+2. **Apply Migrations:** To apply migrations to your local database, use `supabase migration up`.
 This command runs all pending migrations.

-3. **Rollback Migrations:** If you need to rollback the last applied migration, you can use `supabase db reset`.
-Be cautious with this command as it will revert the last set of changes applied to your database.

-## Additional Resources

-For more detailed information and advanced usage, refer to the official Supabase documentation on local development: [Supabase Local Development Guide](https://supabase.com/docs/guides/cli/local-development).
+## Supabase Edge functions

+1. **Create a new Edge function:** To create a new Edge function, run `supabase functions new <function_name>`.
+This will generate a new Edge function file in the `supabase/functions` directory where you can define your function logic.

+2. **Run Edge functions locally:** To run Edge functions locally, use `supabase functions serve`.
+This command will start a local server to test your Edge functions.

+3. **Deploy Edge functions:** To deploy Edge functions to your Supabase project, use `supabase functions deploy`.
+This command will deploy your Edge functions to your Supabase project.